OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Static Analysis

-Review the iOS mobile application source code to see if there is any usage of
+Review the iOS mobile application source code to see if data is backed up unencrypted.
+-- TODO

 #### Dynamic Analysis

 After the App data has been backed up, review the data content of the backup files and folders.
 Specifically, the following directories should be reviewed to check if it contains any sensitive data: